Hyannis Harbor Hawks: The 2020s

 The 2020 CCBL season was cancelled due to the coronavirus pandemic.
 2021 saw Michigan's Clark Elliott claim the league batting crown for Hyannis with a .344 average.
 CCBL Hall of Famer Eric Beattie, who pitched in the league for Bourne in 2003, took the helm as Harbor Hawks skipper in 2022, and promptly earned the league's Manager of the Year award in his first season.
 Led by the league's 10th Player award winner Rikuu Nishida and Outstanding New England Player Jordy Allard, Beattie's 2022 Hawks notched a first-round playoff series victory and an appearance in the West Division finals for the first time since 2015.
+Hyannis returned to the West Division finals in 2023, led by the league's Outstanding Pro Prospect Cam Smith.
+Fresno City College skipper Mitch Karraker took over managerial duties in 2024.

 CCBL Hall of Fame inductees

 The CCBL Hall of Fame and Museum is a history museum and hall of fame honoring past players, coaches, and others who have made outstanding contributions to the CCBL.
 Below are the inductees who spent all or part of their time in the Cape League with Hyannis.